jamesbriggs/pico-build/README.md

 # pico-build
-pico-build is the world's smallest, featureful three-environment build and deploy system intended for individuals and small teams.
-It is especially useful for Operations teams who work on master.
+pico-build is the world's smallest, featureful three-environment build and deploy system intended for individuals and small teams who want to test and deploy to three environments, but don't want to spend time setting up Jenkins or building a CI/CD pipeline yet.

+It is especially useful for Operations teams who work on master and often don't get around to setting up separate environments for themselves.

 ## Concepts